Need to change the engine oil of your Chrysler Crossfire? This guide provides instructions on changing the oil filter on a Chrysler Crossfire.

 Locate the oil drain plug at the bottom of the engine.
 The oil drain plug on a Crossfire is a 13mm bolt.
 Remove the oil drain plug.
 Allow the old oil to drain.
 The oil may still be hot.
 Avoid touching it.

-Replace drain plug washer.
+Replace the drain plug washer.
 Replace the drain plug washer if you have one.

 Reinstall the drain plug and torque it to 30Nm.

-Locate engine oil filer at the top of the engine.
+Locate the engine oil filter at the top of the engine.
 Use a filter wrench to remove the oil filter.

 Replace the oil filter.
 Install the new filter on your Crossfire and tighten it by hand.
 Next, torque the filter to spec 25Nm.

-The engine used in Chrysler Crossfire vehicles is manufactured by Mercedes-Benz and is known as the M112 engine.
+The engine used in Chrysler Crossfire vehicles is manufactured by Mercedes-Benz, known as the M112 engine.
 Engine parts used in the Crossfire are interchangeable with Mercedes-Benz SLK320.